STL2600/Webcam-RNG/talk.md

+# CSPRNGs

-# Cryptographically Secure Pseudorandom Number Generators (CSPRNG)
+or "Cryptographically Secure Pseudorandom Number Generators"

 For a PRNG to be considered suitable for use with cryptography:

 - Must pass the "next-bit test"
 - Withstand "State Compromise Extensions"